Kvitekvist/FUS/README.md

 ## Post-installation

+You need to open MO2 ("ModOrganizer.exe") from within the FUS folder.

 DO NOT RUN LOOT!
 Everytime you run LOOT a kitten dies and we cry in the corner.
 The load order is exactly as it should be, do not change it.

 ### Activate the essential files